New Mercedes-AMG S63e and S73e hybrids: price, specs and release date

 2022 Mercedes-AMG S-Class S63e and S73e engines

-If that still isn’t enough performance for you, an even more potent Mercedes S73e model is tipped to be on the way.
+If that still isn’t enough performance for you, an even more potent Mercedes S73e model is thought to be on the way.
 This car is expected to use the same hybrid-drive system as the upcoming AMG GT 73e 4-door, which will combine a 4.0-litre twin-turbo V8 with a 204hp motor with its own two-speed automatic gearbox.

 In the new GT73e, this hybrid system produces 816hp and 1,000Nm of torque – which is enough to blast that car from 0-60mph in three seconds flat.
+Expect similar, if not identical numbers from the S73e.

 While they’ll be quite different when it comes to power and performance, these new AMG S-Class models are set to be pretty similar in other areas.
 Both the S63e and S73e will come with a nine-speed automatic gearbox and they’ll only be available with all-wheel drive.
+You might still get a ‘Drift’ mode though, which will send all of the internal combustion engine’s power to the rear.

 Because the AMG-tuned Mercedes S-Class will be a plug-in hybrid, it should have some electric-only driving abilities.
 Although, the compact 6kW battery fitted to the GT73e won’t be capable of matching the regular Mercedes S-Class plug-in’s 62-mile range.